ska-telescope/lmc-base-classes/ansible/README.md

 ### Note 2: Task tags:
-Each task within a role is tagged with a tagname that starts with the samples role tag defined in in roles/xxx/tasks/main.yml followed by a task specialisation (separated with dashes)
+Each task within a role is tagged with a tagname that starts with the same role-tag defined in in roles/xxx/tasks/main.yml followed by a task specialisation (separated with dashes)
-The tag starting with e.g. will be found in the deploy_sw.yml role
+E.g. any tag starting with deploy-sw will be found in the deploy_sw.yml role
 ```
     tags:
        - deploy-sw-levpro
 ```
-To execute a specific task specify the full --tags from the role file e.g.
+To execute a specific task specify the full --tags from the task file e.g.
 ```
      --tags deploy-sw-levpro
 ```
-Format is "<role-tag>-<task-tag>" e.g. install-sw-refelt
+Format is "<role-tag>-<task-id>" e.g. install-sw-refelt
 ```
     "{}-{}".format(role_tag,task_id).replace("_","-").lower()
 ```